Boloo66/NodeJsapi/README.md

 # NodeJsapi Implementation
-An API system wriitn with JS to show basic http methods
+An API system implemented with JS to show basic http methods

 COMMON HTTP PROTOCOL SUCH AS
 GET